Learn more about Graduate Certificates:

 - The length of time for completion varies with the number of courses needed for each program, though most students complete their program in two years or less.

 - Please work closely with your advisor to plan out your schedule of courses, and to determine what time frame works best for you!.

-Do I have to have a relevant undergraudate degree take your Education Graduate Certificates?
+Do I have to have a relevant undergraduate degree take your Education Graduate Certificates?

 - You need a four year undergraduate degree from an accredited institution.
-A relevant degree or background coursework is required before entering all Education Graduate Certificates except the Graduate Certificate in Middle and Secondary Education.
+A relevant degree or background coursework is required for some programs.
+Please visit the Teacher Education Advising and Licensure (TEAL) website for a complete list.